 'Do not judge not your fellow until you've reached his place (walked in his shoes).
 Pirkey Avot 2:5

 In many ways, we assign to ourselves the business of drawing judgement on people and situations even when we lack the elements that allow us to do so.
 We go by hearsay, gossip, Internet posts, someone else's bias opinion, or even our own so called 'gut-feeling'.
 As such, we often render judgments about others based on partial, incomplete, or bias data.

-If we make is our business to judge, (and it is really none of our business), like HaShem we must take the time to approach the situation and see it close-up.
+If we make it our business to judge, (and it is most of the time really none of our business), like HaShem did in the days of Nimrod, we must take the time to approach the situation and see it close-up.
 Here is a little anecdote to illustrate the point.

 'When Rabbi Zechariah, the son-in-law of Rabbi Levi was alive, people grumbled against him.
 They claimed that he begged money although he didn't really need to.
 After he died however, it was discovered that he had always distributed the money to the poor.'
 (Yerushalmi Paiah 8:8)

 This Rabbi seemed to in fact practice the saying of our Master concerning discretion when practicing charity: